Death and funeral of Margaret Thatcher: Family

-On 10 April, two days following Thatcher's death, her son Mark spoke of his mother's death on the steps of her Chester Square home.
+On 10 April, two days following Thatcher's death, her son Sir Mark Thatcher spoke of his mother's death on the steps of her Chester Square home.
 He told journalists that his family was "proud and equally grateful" that the Queen would attend her funeral service, whose presence he said his mother would be "greatly honoured as well as humbled by".
 He expressed gratitude for all the messages of support and condolences from far and wide.
 Three days later on 13 April her daughter Carol thanked US president Barack Obama and others for their tributes and all those who had sent messages of sympathy and support.